 Reason: To ensure that an additional supply of sand is available to the beach compartment in the case of future erosion events.

-B3 Geobag Structure Removal Plan
+B3 Geobag Coastal Protection Works Removal Plan

-Prior to the issue of a Construction Certificate, the applicant must prepare and submit to Council a Geobag Structure Removal Plan.
+Prior to the issue of a Construction Certificate, the applicant must prepare and submit to Council a Geobag Coastal Protection Works Removal Plan documenting the methodology and timeframes for removal of the works.

-The Geobag Structure Removal Plan must be endorsed by Council’s Director Sustainable Environment & Economy (or delegate).
+The Removal Plan must be endorsed by Council’s Director Sustainable Environment & Economy (or delegate) prior to the issue of a Construction Certificate.

-The objective of this plan is to outline the process for decommissioning the geobag structure and rehabilitating the land.
+The objective of this plan is to outline the process for decommissioning the geobag coastal protection works and rehabilitating the land.
 It must consider a range of beach state scenarios that may exist at the time at which the geobag structure is removed.

 It must include, but not be limited to, the following:

-Expected timeline for geobag removal and site rehabilitation;
+Expected timeline for geobag removal and site rehabilitation ensuring that all works can be removed on or before the timeframe specified in Condition A2 of this consent;

+A requirement for the landowner to advise Council in writing of the commencement of the removal works in advance of the commencement of any associated works;

 Details of site rehabilitation;

-Details on waste management and recycling of all materials arising from the decommissioning; and
+Details of waste management and recycling of all materials arising from the decommissioning; and

 Expected maintenance period for areas disturbed by the geobag removal process including any landscaping and vegetation that needs to be replaced and re-established.
 A minimum of 3 months is anticipated.

-Reason: To ensure the removal of the geobag structure occurs in an orderly manner and that the amenity of the area is maintained while the structure is being decommissioned.
-And to ensure the site is rehabilitated and maintained for a reasonable period after the geobags have been removed.
+Reason: To ensure the removal of the geobag coastal protection works occurs in an orderly manner and that the amenity of the area is maintained while the structure is being decommissioned, and to ensure the site is rehabilitated and maintained for a reasonable period after the geobags have been removed.

-B4 Environmental Management Plan
+B4 Dune Revegetation Plan

-An environmental management plan must be in place for the duration of the works, with the plan covering the proposed extension to the geobag coastal protection works, the beach, dune and land adjacent to the beach between the coastal protection works and 160m to the northwest of the works, as described in the letter from Royal HaskoningDHV dated 14 May 2024, and including:

-Monitoring at a 3-monthly frequency and following storms, including UAV imagery, survey, photographic monitoring and dune condition inspections.

-Provisions relating to the import of sand and/or beach scraping (subject to gaining relevant licences/approvals) to address end effect impacts on beach and dune form and revegetation (and fencing as necessary) to restore dune vegetation values.

-Monitoring and management of continued safe public access to and along the foreshore.

-Provisions for the repair of damaged coastal protection works, removal of the coastal protection works in the event of failure and reinstatement of dune values above and immediately adjacent/over the structure following an erosion event.

-The Environmental Management Plan shall be submitted to and approved by Council prior to the issue of a Construction Certificate.
+A Dune Revegetation Plan, prepared by a suitably qualified ecologist, is to be submitted to and approved by Council prior to the issue of a Construction Certificate.
+The Plan must demonstrate that the revegetation works will provide suitable habitat for the critically endangered Beach Stone Curlew, Pied Oyster Catcher (endangered) and Little Tern (endangered).

-Reason: To ensure that the approved works do not impact on the amendity of the adjoining beach or public access to it.
+Reason: To ensure that revegetation works enhance local biodiversity values.

 B5 Security Deposit

 Before the commencement of any works on the site or the issue of a construction certificate, the applicant must make all of the following payments to Council and provide written evidence of these payments to the certifier: